 A free mobile app can be a great delivery mechanism if you blend a mix of free and premium services correctly.
 That combination will make an app popular among your current listeners, and people find out about it from application stores charts of popular apps.

 Going for a mobile app launch, you will make money from ads or enabling access there to your info products through in-app purchases.

 Also, this combination is the best way to start and expand.
 I wouldn’t recommend going with a paid app.

 VI.
 Marketing Route

-To monetize a podcast with a marketing route means that you offer a variety of services at a premium either to a very wide audience or to a premium paying clients, like businesses and corporations.
-Having companies as your clients increase the stability of your business and also is a way to increase your earning as the B2B market is a great way to make money with a podcast.
+To monetize a podcast with a marketing route means that you offer a variety of services at a premium either to a very wide audience or to premium paying clients, like businesses and corporations.
+Having companies as your clients increase the stability of your business and also is a way to increase your earnings as the B2B market is a great way to make money with a podcast.